bigskysoftware/_hyperscript/www/features/socket.md

 { "iid": "185795d2-84ca-11eb-8dcd-0242ac130003", "return": 42 }
 ```

 The invocation id must match the original invocation id sent by the client.
-If an exception occured this can be
+If an exception occurred this can be
 sent like so:

 ```json